 As Bishop Christopher Coyne told Vermont Public Radio:

 “At the time, we were very satisfied with the $10 million purchase price on a property that was assessed … at $6 million.
 So the offer from Burlington College was about $4 million more than the property was worth,” says Coyne …

 “We’re very satisfied with the outcome at the end, even though we didn’t receive the full $10 million,” Coyne says of the settlement.
 “We walked away with a pretty good price, and at this point we’re not interested in pursuing any further matter in this.”

 If there is one thing you need to know from this story, it is that the Church actually ended up receiving $8 million for a piece of property that was appraised at only $6 million.

-- There is no victim: the alleged victim actually benefitted from the deal
+- There is no victim: the alleged victim actually benefited from the deal

 - The Sanders family received nothing from the transaction

-- Neither Bernie nor Jane can be said to have benefitted in any way from the alleged “fraud”
+- Neither Bernie nor Jane can be said to have benefited in any way from the alleged “fraud”

 EuroYankee is a dual citizen, US-EU.
 He travels around Europe, writing on politics, culture and such.
 He pays his US taxes so he gets to weigh in on what is happening in the States.